BryanSchuetz/jekyll-deploy-gh-pages/README.md

 }
 ```

-Clone's the repo, builds the site and, commits it back to the gh-pages branch of the repository.
-Be sure that any custome gems needed are included in the Gemfile.
+Clones the repo, builds the site, and commits it back to the gh-pages branch of the repository.
+Be sure that any custom gems needed are included in the Gemfile.